pu2clr/SI4735/README.md

 ```

 * Also, for some reason, the frequency switching needs a little delay (the default value is 30ms).
-Try to increase that delay by using the method setMaxDelaySetFrequency.</P>
+Try to increase that delay by using the method setMaxDelaySetFrequency.

 __Example:__